-Depopulation and disposal of designated animals will be accomplished on site (whenever possible) under direction of the Case Manager and Biosecurity Officer per instructions from the IMT.
-Safety is of paramount importance thus the safety officer will review depopulation and disposal protocols and activities.
+Depopulation and disposal of designated animals will be accomplished on site (whenever possible) under direction of designated NCDA&CS or USDA personnel.
+Safety is of paramount importance thus the Safety Officer will review depopulation and disposal protocols and activities.

 B. REPONSIBILITIES